-ACLS Commission on Fostering and Sustaining Diverse Digital Scholarship to be Featured at CNI Spring 2023 Meeting
+ACLS Commission on Fostering and Sustaining Diverse Digital Scholarship Featured at CNI Spring 2023 Meeting

-The ACLS Commission on Fostering and Sustaining Diverse Digital Scholarship will be featured in the closing plenary session at the Coalition for Networked Information (CNI)’s spring 2023 meeting.
-Members of the Commission will share their perspectives on the group’s work and findings at the closing plenary on April 4.
-The panel will include:
+On April 4, the ACLS Commission on Fostering and Sustaining Diverse Digital Scholarship was featured in the closing plenary session at the Coalition for Networked Information (CNI)’s spring 2023 meeting.
+Watch the recording below, where members of the Commission share their perspectives on the group’s work and findings.

 - James Shulman, moderator, ACLS Vice President and Chief Operating Officer